 4. Studies of heat effects in experimental animals and domestic and agricultural animals

 This short section is included to highlight the importance of linking environmental health analysis of human health risks to relevant animal studies.
 It will not be a detailed analysis of all effects on animals, but it will highlight potential links to human health effects.
-In the case of heat effects on human health, there surprisingly few references to animal studies while the basic physiological conditions may be similar for certain species.
+In the case of heat effects on human health, there are surprisingly few references to animal studies while the basic physiological conditions may be similar for certain species.
 The heat impacts on agricultural animals during extreme heat waves is one source of evidence to explore in order to find new information on physiological indicators of risk.

 5. Studies of heat effects on people carrying out work or other physical activities